 - Is GFA just concentrating on evangelism?

-“Reaching the most unreached in our generation”—this powerful vision is the single purpose God gave to Gospel for Asia from its very inception.
+“Reaching the most unreached in our generation”—this powerful vision is the single purpose God gave to GFA World from its very inception.

 How could we possibly fulfill such a calling?
 Most unreached people groups live in the 10/40 Window, in nations that severely restrict or are closed to foreign